The Commonplace

 Data & Methods

-• Mixed-methods approach:
+• Mixed-methods sequential design:

 Implications for AI Economics